-Bottom line: Roof repair help for seniors is usually local, limited, and based on safety need.
-A program may help with a leaking roof, storm damage, emergency patching, or critical roof repair, but full roof replacement is harder to get approved.
-Start with your city or county housing office, USDA if you live in a rural area, FEMA if the damage came from a declared disaster, and local nonprofits such as Habitat or Rebuilding Together affiliates.
+Bottom line: Roof repair help for seniors is real, but it is usually local, limited, and based on safety need.
+A program may help with a leaking roof, storm damage, emergency tarping, or a roof problem that blocks weatherization.
+Full roof replacement is harder to get approved.
+Start with your city or county housing office, USDA if you live in a rural area, FEMA if the damage came from a declared disaster, and trusted local nonprofits.

 Urgent roof help

-A roof leak can become dangerous quickly.
-Water can damage ceilings, insulation, walls, electrical wiring, flooring, and personal belongings.
-It can also make the home unsafe for an older adult.
+A roof leak can become dangerous fast.
+Water can damage ceilings, insulation, walls, wiring, floors, medicine, and medical equipment.

 | Situation | Call first | What to say |